-Reported by Variety, Sony is currently developing a live-action television series centered on the character Silk, who was introduced in the 2014 Spider-Man story Spider-Verse, the same one that influenced the 2018 Oscar-winner Spider-Man: Into the Spider-Verse.
+As reported by Variety in 2020, Sony is currently developing a live-action television series centered on the character Silk, who was introduced in the 2014 Spider-Man story Spider-Verse, the same one that influenced the 2018 Oscar winner Spider-Man: Into the Spider-Verse.
 Silk falls within Sony's ownership of the Spider-Man universe for film and TV adaptation.

-Here's everything we know so far about the new Silk TV series, from potential release date to the comics you should read while you wait.
+Here's everything we know so far about the new Silk TV series, from the potential timeline to the comics you should read while you wait.

-There is no release date set for Silk.
+There is no timeline set for Silk.
 The series has yet to begin production.
 Normally, we'd try to speculate a bit here based on typical production schedules, but with the coronavirus pandemic still raging, it could be a while before anything starts filming.

 Where is the trailer for Silk?